Canon 700D vs Nikon D5300

 It is notable that the D5300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 700D does not provide wifi capability.

 Travel and landscape photographers will find it useful that the D5300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 700D and the D5300 have been discontinued, but can regularly be found used on eBay.
+Both the 700D and the D5300 have been discontinued, but can regularly be found used on ebay.
 The 700D was replaced by the Canon 750D, while the D5300 was followed by the Nikon D5500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 700D and D5300 can be found, respectively, in the Canon 700D Manual (free pdf) or the online Nikon D5300 Manual.

 So what is the bottom line?
 Is the Canon 700D better than the Nikon D5300 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.